carloscfgos1980/ZTM_Javascript-Advance-course/02. Javascript Foundation II/README.md

 When we use "var" we can access the value outside the scope "{}" but not when we use let or const.

-# Lesson 14.
+# Lesson 15.
 Global Variables

 https://academy.zerotomastery.io/courses/advanced-javascript-concepts/lectures/12539500

+- Having to many global variables it could over flow the system and make the browser crash

-# Lesson 15.
+# Lesson 16.
 IIFE

 https://academy.zerotomastery.io/courses/advanced-javascript-concepts/lectures/12539512

 IIFE => Immediately Invoke Function Expressions.
 We can use to avoid polluting the app with global variables

+(function (){

+})();

-# Lesson 16. this Keyword
+# Lesson 17. this Keyword

 https://academy.zerotomastery.io/courses/advanced-javascript-concepts/lectures/12539505

 <this> heyword is one of the most confused elements.
 This == window object.

+- This could be confusing, like the following example:

+function a (){
+console.log(this)
+}
+a() // This will log the window object

+function a (){
+'use strict'
+console.log(this)
+}
+a() // it will be undefined, no logging.
+ES6 has 'use strict' by default.
+This was a issue with Javascript

-Example 1.
-This is the object that the function is a property of
+Example 1. <This> is the object that the function is a property of

 const obj = {
 name: "Billy",